cvdlab-projects/webdicom/WebDicomPresentation.md

 ### Image segmentation

--Preamble
+- Preamble
--Case of study
+- Case of study
--Theoretical analysis or practical (??)
+- Theoretical analysis or practical (??)

 ### Analysis of algorithms for block decomposition of images

--Study of block decomposition of images
+- Study of block decomposition of images
--Study of different Algorithms
+- Study of different Algorithms
--Implementation of a specific Algorithm in Dycom
+- Implementation of a specific Algorithm in Dycom

 - - -